itsee-birmingham/standalone_collation_editor/README.md

 In 1.1.0 the way regularisation rules are applied was significantly altered because in some circumstances rules were not being applied as intended.
 The older way of applying regularisation rules is preserved in XXX.
-Any projects which started regularising in a version of the collation editor code prior to release 1.1.0
+Any projects which started regularising in a version of the collation editor code prior to release 1.1.0 should use the legacy system. explain the difference and what might happen. both can be run in parallel.

 Changes required to the services file.